-Jake Tapper Cuts off Stephen Miller After Deeply Strange Interview
+Jake Tapper Cuts Off Stephen Miller After Deeply Strange Interview

 “There’s one viewer you care about right now, and you’re being obsequious, you’re being a factotum in order to please him,” Tapper said, concluding the interview as Miller struggled to get a word in.
 “I’ve wasted enough of my viewers’ time.”

-It may have been a a satisfying climax to anyone in tune with reality, but the one viewer that mattered immediately gave Miller a glowing review for his performance.
+It may have been a satisfying climax to anyone in tune with reality, but the one viewer that mattered immediately gave Miller a glowing review for his performance.

-Tapper led off his next segment with the words “Welcome back to @CNN and planet earth.”
+Tapper led off his next segment with the words, “Welcome back to CNN and planet Earth.”